-- Life Cover claim is paid to the trustees and the trustees do not distribute the funds to the beneficiaries of the trust within two years of the date of death. - Critical Illness Full Payment condition claim, Total Permanent Disability Cover claim or terminal illness claim is paid to the trustees.
-The trustees will have 90 days from the date the claim payment is received into the trustee bank account to register the trust on the TRS. - Critical Illness Additional Payment Condition claim or Child's Critical Illness Cover claim is payable to the trustees.
+- Life Cover claim is paid to the trustees and the trustees do not distribute the funds to the beneficiaries of the trust within two years of the date of death - Critical Illness Full Payment conditions claim, Total Permanent Disability claim, or a terminal illness claim is paid to the trustees.
+The trustees will have 90 days from the date the claim payment is received into the trustee bank account to register the trust on the TRS - Critical Illness Additional Payment Condition claim or Children's Critical Illness Cover claim is payable to the trustees.
 The trustees will have 90 days from the date the claim payment is received into the trustee bank account to register the trust on the TRS.
-As the policy wouldn't end following payment of the claim, we're required to get proof of the trust registration before we can make a subsequent payment.
+As the policy would not end following payment of the claim, we're required to obtain proof of the trust registration before we can make a subsequent payment.